jhen0409/react-native-devsettings-android/README.md

 # react-native-devsettings-android

-The polyfill for iOS [`NativeModules.DevSettings`](https://github.com/facebook/react-native/blob/6ad7e8281b37ee2ce6425363c0b17420d056807a/React/Modules/RCTDevSettings.mm#L231-L330) of React Native on Android.
+The Android implementation for iOS [`NativeModules.DevSettings`](https://github.com/facebook/react-native/blob/6ad7e8281b37ee2ce6425363c0b17420d056807a/React/Modules/RCTDevSettings.mm#L231-L330) of React Native.

 __*NOTE*__ The features will try PR to react-native, currently this package will help to used for most RN versions.